In this exercise, we will program a simple application based on the blinky

 1. Open nRF Connect Terminal

-2. Change directory to your application root directory (cd)
+2. Change directory to your application root directory (cd

-3. Type west flash --recover and hit enter
+3. Type west flash --recover

 You need to do the steps above only one time.
 After that, you can use the Flash functionality as usual.